 \subsection{TBA and overlaps}

 Here we make the connection between the overlaps and $Y$-functions.
 Let us consider Bethe eigenstates given by $N_1,\dots,N_a$ rapidities for the various possible types, corresponding to the various nesting levels.
 We assume that the set of rapidities for each type consists of pairs with opposite sign.
-The integrability condition also allows a single rapidity at zero for non-momentum carrying roots, but in this subsection we discard those cases for simplicity.
+The integrability condition also allows a single rapidity at zero for non momentum-carrying roots, but in this subsection we discard those cases for simplicity.
 The TBA argument presented below is insensitive to the presence or absence of vanishing rapidities.
 Let us assume that the overlaps with the initial state can be factorized as follows

 where we introduced the one-particle overlap functions $v^{(a)}(u)$.
 Note that here we only have a single product in front of the determinants.
-The pre-factor $C(L)$ does not depend on the Bethe rapidities, and in the general case it is of the form\footnote{In statistical physics one would typically require that in the thermodynamic limit $\skalarszorzat{\Psi_0}{\Psi_0}=1$ ( but the norm of the MPS can still have sub-leading pieces which scale to zero exponentially fast in the volume).
-However, the holographic one-point functions are given via the overlaps with the non-normalized matrix product states.}
+The pre-factor $C(L)$ does not depend on the Bethe rapidities, and in the general case it is of the form

 In the following we show that the $Y$-system determines the singularity properties of the overlap functions through the TBA equations.
 The main ideas of this approach were laid out in \cite{sajat-minden-overlaps}, where the XXZ model was considered.
-Here we generalize it to the $SU(N)$-symmetric models.
-The main idea is rather simple: We consider large volumes $L$ and the evaluation of the spectral sum
+Here we generalize it to the $SU(N)$ symmetric models.
+The main idea is rather simple: We consider large volumes $L$ and the evaluation of the spectral sum\footnote{In statistical physics one would typically require that in the thermodynamic limit $\skalarszorzat{\Psi_0}{\Psi_0}=1$ (but the norm of the MPS can still have subleading pieces which scale to zero exponentially fast in the volume).
+However, the holographic one-point functions are given via the overlaps with the unnormalized matrix product states.}